MagnusPer/CableHeater/README.md

 # Cable Heater

-Heat Cable control system using external temperature sensor (DB18B20) and a predefined temperature treshold (SetTemp) when relay to heatcable shall be activated.
+Heat Cable control system using external temperature sensor (DB18B20) and a confirable temperature treshold (SetTemp) when relay to heatcable shall be activated.
 LCD display (Omilex sheild-LCD16x2) to visualize external(OutTemp) and treshold(SetTemp) temperature with relay status.

-Two version available **basic** and without any WiFi connection and one using **MQTT** topics for status
+Two versions available **basic** without any WiFi connection and one using **MQTT** topics to publish status.

 ## Installation